adelbertc/cinema/README.md

 the process once you are done.

 ##Graphs in Cinema
-The graph classes provided in Cinema are `UndirectedGraph` and `RandomWalkGraph`.
-The latter is an extension of the former.
-Futhermore, both classes have an immutable and mutable version.
+The graph classes provided in Cinema is `UndirectedGraph`.
+The class has both a mutable and immutable version.
-Currently the immutable versions only have a single constructor that takes in an edgelist file.
+Currently the immutable version only has a single constructor that takes in an edgelist file.
 I am working on expanding this to allow users to start with a mutable graph and later on turn it into an